CarlaAstudillo/nicar-2023-intro-to-web-dev/01_HTML/README.md

 ## Mess Around with HTML

-Open up in your Visual Code Editor text editor the [`index.html`](02_HTML_example/index.html) file in the `02_HTML_example` folder.
+Go to the `00_EXCERCISES` folder and into the `02_HTML_example` folder.
+In your Visual Code Editor, open up the [`index.html`](../00_EXCERCISES/02_HTML_EXAMPLE/index.html) file.
 Play around with the HTML elements in that file.
 Experiment with adding or changing things around.